 Red Hollyhock Flower Meaning:

-A red hollyhock symbolizes like many red flowering plants has a deep symbolic connection with love, romance, and passion.
+A red hollyhock symbolizes, like many red flowering plants a deep symbolic connection with love, romance, and passion.

 Purple Hollyhock Flower Meaning: